vinayakg/vinayakg.github.io/_posts/2020-03-07-scaling-engineering-at-pickyourtrail.md

 ##### Gist of the talk

-Scaling Engineering at [PYT](https://pickyourtrail.com).
+Scaling Engineering @ [Pickyourtrail](https://pickyourtrail.com).
 This is about how we scaled the engineering at Pickyourtrail to deliver features at scale with quality.
 We will walk through how we leveraged DevOps, automation tests and best practices to achieve this.

 [PDF is here](images/VG-PYT-Mar72020.pdf)